ApexBelowZero/apexbelowzero.github.io/wiki/main_page.md

 {: style="text-align: center;"}
 [Games](/games) &#183; [Music](/music) &#183; [Poetry](/blog)
 {: style="text-align: center;"}

 # About me
 I love to automate everything, from recording the score of a musical piece that I am playing and coming up with right now, to searching for news, from processing photos to running rick-roll on the machine of a guy, responsible for the failed build.
 I love ready-made and proven solutions, but also love it's application like of wich has never been popular.
-Crutches are also inevitable.
+Crutches are also inevitable, in so doing.

 # Objective
 To obtain a well-paid full-time job, remotely or not (after covid - better not, i long for all in-person team), where i could work with things connected to cloud and web-services, network and automation engineering.